 What have political leaders experienced during transition processes?
 What would the transitions have looked like without Mandela and de Klerk in South Africa, or Aylwin and Lagos in Chile?
 What lessons can we learn from past experiences, and how can we apply them to today’s democratic transitions?

 Sergio Bitar, Member of International IDEA Board of Advisers, and former Minister of Public Works, Education and Mining in Chile

 Iina Soiri, Director of the Nordic Africa Institute at Uppsala University

 Cheick Modibo Diarra, Member of International IDEA Board of Advisers

-Keboitse Machangana, Director of Global Programmes at International IDEA will moderate the discussions
+Keboitse Machangana, Director of Global Programmes at International IDEA moderated the discussions